-- 1.1 ASLEF submitted a request for help to RSSB, requesting that guidance in RIS-3703-TOM on decisions to review, modify or implement a method of dispatch was updated to make clear that it is good practice to involve trade unions in the process.
-The trade union was concerned of an increased risk to safety for driver only operation (DOO) trains at the platform train interface (PTI) when changes are made to the methods of train dispatch without consulting with affected parties.
+- 1.1 ASLEF submitted a request for help to RSSB requesting guidance on decisions to review, modify or implement a method of dispatch, so trade unions are involved in the process.
+Their request was based on the findings of RSSB research project T743 (2008) A review of passenger train dispatch.
+The trade union was concerned of an increased risk to safety for DCO trains at the platform-train interface when changes are made to the methods of train dispatch without consulting with affected parties.
 For example, when close doors (CD) and right away (RA) indicators are removed at stations that were formerly staffed, and self-dispatch for DCO trains put in place. - 1.2 In 2017, RSSB published an update1 to the risk analysis carried out in T743.
 The findings of the updated analysis show that there is no additional risk for passengers boarding and alighting DCO trains.
-Therefore, the objective of this change was to encourage better collaboration with trade union health and safety representatives in the process of changing train dispatch arrangements.
-This was intended to foster better decision making when reviewing, modifying, or implementing methods of dispatch.
+Therefore, the objective of this change is to encourage better collaboration with trade union health and safety representatives in the process of changing train dispatch arrangements.
+This is intended to foster better decision making when reviewing, modifying, or implementing methods of dispatch.